 Could you become a National Teaching Fellow?

-The National Fellowship Scheme (NTFS) celebrates outstanding achievement in learning and teaching in Higher Education.
-The award carries significant prestige and successful candidates are expected to engage in a number of promotional events.
-The award carries a prize of £5,000 and entitlement to use the post nominals ‘NTF’.
+The NTFS celebrates outstanding achievement in learning and teaching in Higher Education.
+A National Teaching Fellowship award carries the entitlement to use the post nominals ‘NTF’ and has significant prestige in the HE sector.
+Successful candidates are expected to engage in a number of promotional events as an ambassador of the scheme by supporting the on-going enhancement of learning and teaching.
 You would also join an active community of passionate and enthusiastic professionals working to enhance learning and teaching in HE.

 Applying to be an NTF: